kashifsoofi/blog-code-samples/restapi-with-go-chi-and-postgres/README.md

 ```

 ### Create
 We connect to database using `connect` helper method, create a new instance of `Movie` and execute insert query with `NamedExecContext`.
-We are handling an `error` and return `DuplicateIDError` if `SqlState` of exception is `23505`.
+We are handling an `error` and return `DuplicateIdError` if `SqlState` of exception is `23505`.
 If insert is successful then we return `nil`.
 Create function looks like
 ```go
 func (s *PostgresMoviesStore) Create(ctx context.Context, createMovieParams store.CreateMovieParams) error {